iterative/dvc-osxpkg/README.md

 # dvc-osxpkg
-Private repository for building and signing dvc for mac
+Private repository for building and signing dvc pkg for mac